Resende-Lab/PLS_skNIR_Audrey/README.md

 ***

-The main code (*RUNME_NIR.R*) constains the model fitted using partial least squares (PLS) using PLS package.
+The main code (*RUNME_NIR.R*) contains the model fitted using partial least squares (PLS) using the PLS package.

-The traits measurements and NIR data are available in the files: PG_WL.NIR.csv, weight_WL.NIR.csv, and sugars_WL.NIR.csv.
-The main script call all files and runs the analyses for all traits.
+The trait measurements and NIR data are in the files: PG_WL.NIR.csv, weight_WL.NIR.csv, and sugars_WL.NIR.csv inside the folder datasetNIR.
+The main script calls all files and runs the analyses for all traits.
 The user should only change the trait name and specify the 'ncomp' accordingly.